 “Cities just slightly off the path of the tourist mecca of Cancun, including Playa del Carmen, Tulum and Merida, offer an incredible variety of activities, exquisite food, and inexpensive lodging,” said Wes Jacobs, the founder of Apollo Medical Travel.
 “Young travelers in groups can consider staying in open bunk hostels for $8 USD a night.
 Airbnb accommodations in a private room or boutique hotel start at around $25 USD per night.”

-“I believe India is one of the countries more travelers need to start researching in 2022,” he said.
+“I believe India is one of the countries more travelers need to start researching in 2022,” Mercier said.
 “Travelers can find everything from the beautiful mountains, beaches, wildlife tours, to culinary delights and delicious local drinks here.
 India is also one of the best yet cheapest locations for a romantic vacation.”

 “Unless you’re looking to stay at a five-star hotel or resort, you’ll find it hard to spend $50 a day here.
 You can get by on around $30 in most Indian cities by staying at cheap guest houses instead of hotels.
-The average price for a single person for accommodation in India is around 1,120 rupees ($15).”
+The average price for a single person for accommodation in India is around 1,120 rupees ($15 USD).”

 “One of the best worldwide travel destinations in 2022 is Istanbul,” he said.
 “As the value of the Turkish lira continues to drop, Istanbul becomes one of the best value-for-money travel destinations.
 Learn about the captivating history of one of the most influential cities in the world, indulge in delightful Turkish cuisine and discover the gorgeous Turkish handicrafts.”